GradientDevelopment/Gradient/README.md

 ### Key Functions

 #### For Traders
-- `createOrder`: Create a new buy or sell order (limit or market)
+- `createOrder`: Create a new buy or sell order (limit or market).
-  - For buy orders: Send ETH with the transaction
-  - For sell orders: Approve token transfer before calling
-- `cancelOrder`: Cancel an active order
+- `cancelOrder`: Cancel an active order.
+- `fulfillOwnOrderWithAMM`: Unlocks assets from an order, allowing the user to execute the trade on an external AMM.
-- `getOrder`: Get detailed information about an order
+- `getOrder`: Get detailed information about an order.
-- `getRemainingAmount`: Check unfilled amount of an order
-- `getActiveOrders`: Get list of active orders for a token
-- `getActiveOrdersPaged`: Get paginated list of active orders
+- `getActiveOrdersPaged`: Get a paginated list of active orders.
-- `cleanupExpiredOrder`: Clean up expired orders and get refunds
+- `cleanupExpiredOrder`: Clean up expired orders and get refunds.

-#### For Fulfillers
+#### For Fulfillers (Whitelisted)
-- `fulfillLimitOrders`: Execute matched limit orders (whitelisted fulfillers only)
+- `fulfillLimitOrders`: Execute matched limit orders between two users (P2P).
-- `fulfillMarketOrders`: Execute matched market orders (whitelisted fulfillers only)
+- `fulfillMarketOrders`: Execute matched market orders between two users (P2P).
+- `fulfillOrdersWithMarketMaker`: Fulfill one or more orders using liquidity from the `GradientMarketMakerPool`.

 #### For Admin
-- `setFulfillerStatus`: Whitelist or unwhitelist order fulfillers
+- `setFulfillerStatus`: Whitelist or unwhitelist order fulfillers.
-- `setFeePercentage`: Update the trading fee percentage
+- `setFeePercentage`: Update the trading fee percentage.
+- `updateMMFeeDistributionPercentage`: Set the percentage of fees distributed to the MM pool.
-- `withdrawFees`: Withdraw collected fees
+- `withdrawFees`: Withdraw the platform's share of collected fees.
-- `setOrderSizeLimits`: Update minimum and maximum order sizes
+- `setOrderSizeLimits`: Update minimum and maximum order sizes.
-- `setMaxOrderTtl`: Update maximum order time-to-live
+- `setMaxOrderTtl`: Update maximum order time-to-live.
-- `emergencyWithdraw`: Emergency withdrawal of stuck tokens or ETH
+- `emergencyWithdraw`: Emergency withdrawal of stuck tokens or ETH.

 ### Order Limits
 - Minimum order size: 0.000001 ETH (1e6 wei)